 Sharing music is an important thing and being in a room listening to music blasting out of speakers is great.
 MP3 is doing OK considering it was designed for dial-up modems but we just couldn’t stay there.
 Pono is the same as the iPod but it sounds like God.

 "Starscream delivered in the first few weeks for Audio-Technica.
 We had great exposure in ShortList, The Indepedent and MSN.
-This was followed by The Gadget Show, What Hi-Fi? and more.
+This was followed by The Gadget Show, and the BBC.
 The ability to place our products in key media twinned with a range of famous artist relationships means Starscream is the best fit for Audio-Technica but also a very unique agency"